Five Civilized Tribes: History

-The Five Civilized Tribes is a term used by European Americans for five major indigenous tribes who lived in the Southeastern United States.
-They coalesced historically in an area that had been strongly influenced by the Mississippian culture.
-Before European contact, these tribes generally had matrilineal kinship systems, with property and hereditary positions passed through the mother's family.
-But they were much more egalitarian and decentralized than the Mississippian culture peoples at their height.
+The Five Civilized Tribes is a term used for five major indigenous tribes who lived in the Southeastern United States.
+They lived in an area that had been influenced by the Mississippian culture.
+Prior to the arrival of white settlers, these tribes generally had matrilineal kinship systems, with property and hereditary positions passed through the mother's family.

+First to 18th centuries

 Based on the development of surplus foods from cultivation, Mississippian towns had more dense populations, and they developed artisan classes, and hereditary religious and political elites.
 The Mississippian culture flourished in what is now the Midwestern, Eastern, and Southeastern United States from 800 to 1500 CE.
 Agriculture was the primary economic pursuit.
-The bulk of the tribes lived in towns (some covering hundreds of acres and populated with thousands of people).
+The bulk of the tribes lived in towns, some covering hundreds of acres and populated with thousands of people.
 They were known for building large, complex earthwork mounds.
 These communities regulated their space with planned streets, subdivided into residential and public areas.
 Their system of government was hereditary.
 Chiefdoms were of varying size and complexity, with high levels of military organization.

+18th century

 President George Washington and Henry Knox, the first Secretary of War, implemented a policy of cultural transformation in relation to Native Americans.
 The Cherokee and Choctaw tended, in turn, to adopt and appropriate certain cultural aspects of the federation of colonies.

+In 1776, assembled in Philadelphia, the Second Continental Congress unanimously adopted the Declaration of Independence, which was largely written by Thomas Jefferson.
+American independence was subsequently achieved by the victory of the Continental Army, led by George Washington, in the American Revolutionary War and codified in the Treaty of Paris in 1784.

-At the time of the Declaration of Independence, the culture of the rebel colonies seeking to form a union was itself, emergent.
-The Five Tribes generally adopted cultural practices from European Americans that they found useful.
-Typically the bands who had towns or villages closer to whites, or interacted more with them through trading or intermarriage, took up more of such new practices.
-Those towns that were more isolated from whites tended to keep to their traditional cultures.
+The Five Tribes generally adopted cultural practices from Americans that they found useful.
+Tribal groups who had towns or villages closer to European-descendant Americans, or interacted more with them through trading or intermarriage, took up more of such new practices.
+Those towns that were more isolated tended to maintain their traditional cultures.